1v1 Defending the Dribble with Teammate

-- The defenders attempt to deny they player from dribbling through the grid.
+- The defenders try to deny the player from dribbling through the grid.

-- If and only if both of the defender wins the ball, or the ball is knocked out the sides of the grid, do the attacking team become the defenders.
+- If both of the defenders wins the ball, or the ball is knocked out the sides of the grid, do the attacking team become the defenders.

-- If only one defender wins the ball and the other team makes it through the grid the defenders stay and continue defend the grid with the next group of partners.
+- If only one defender wins the ball and the other team makes it through the grid, the defenders stay and continue to defend the grid with the next group of partners.

-- The pace of this drill must be very fast and encourage players to take advantage of an off balanced defender.
+- This drill's pace must be fast-paced and encourage players to take advantage of an off-balanced defender.

-- The defender will have to transition quickly in order to get out of the middle.
+- The defender will have to transition quickly to get out of the middle.

-- Have the attackers become defenders if neither of the two score a goal.
-This will create a lot of defender changes and will allow you to work on transition.
+- Have the attackers become defenders if neither of the two scores a goal.
+This will create a lot of defender changes and will allow you to work on the transition.

-When defending 1v1’s in soccer it is very important to focus on the following key elements:
+When defending 1v1's in soccer, it is essential to focus on the following key elements:

 - Bent knees with weight on the balls of the feet.